yann-achard-MS/FluidFramework/packages/dds/tree/docs/wip/design-questions.md

 2. It makes the format terser

+## How should the IDs of inverted changes be ordered?

+**=> In reverse from the original**

+Let's consider some scenarios where changes have causal relationships:

+* Flat sequence cases

+  * Insert within insert: the inverse can just delete the outer insert

+  * Move-in within insert: the move-out would have to happen before the delete

+  * Insert within move-in: the inner move-out has to happen first

+  * move-in within move-in: the inner move-out has to happen first

+  * delete within delete: we can probably make it work in either order

+  * delete within move-out: we can probably make it work in either order but reverse is bound to be simpler

+* Hierarchical cases

+  * swap child and parent: we're already constrained to do detached bottom-up and attaches top-down

+  * Insert under insert: the top-level delete will take care of it all

+  * Move-in under insert: the move-out would have to happen before the delete

+  * there's more but the pattern seems clear

+While in some cases we don't care or could deal with changes happening in the same order, there are cases where they must happen in reverse order.

+It seems more straightforward to adopt reverse order for all cases.

+## How do we determine reverse IDs for inverse changes?

+**=> Use negative numbers for now.
+Keep track of the max ID later.**

+Options:

+1. Use negative numbers: just multiply the original IDs by -1

+2. Walk the whole frame to find the highest ID and subtract original IDs from it

+3. Force frames to list their highest ID and subtract original IDs from it

+4. Subtract original IDs from the highest possible ID

+#1 is not great because by using negative numbers we split the ID pool in 2.
+It's also not going to work well when we want to squash frames because we won't be able to just add the highest ID of the previous frame.

+#2 is not great because it requires walking the frame twice

+#3 is tolerable but it's yet more cruft in the format (and a lot of samples to update)

+#4 is not great because storing the higher numbers will take extra space.
+It will also prevent the squashing of frames unless we keep track of the min or crawl the changeset for it.

+Overall #3 seems like the best solution.

 ## Should the output of postbase include priors (posteriors?)?

 This comes up in scenario G.